Robert Seymour (illustrator): The Posthumous Papers of the Pickwick Club

-Seymour's suicide came after his struggle with mental illness and his breakdown in 1830.
-It is thought that Dickens had advertised for a new illustrator for The Pickwick Papers and it is clear that Seymour was struggling to design images in line with Dickens's requirements.
-"The Dying Clown" is harsh and emotional, a huge way from the funny and lighthearted illustrations which Seymour had envisioned for the series.
+It is thought that Dickens had sought a new illustrator for The Pickwick Papers while Seymour was still alive, even though the project was Seymour's, after Seymour resisted drawing one illustration in line with Dickens's ideas.
+This was "The Dying Clown," which is harsh and emotional, a huge way from the funny and lighthearted illustrations which Seymour had envisioned for the series.
 Until English law changed in 1870, suicide could produce a verdict of felo de se (felon to self).
-This meant the person did not receive a religious burial and his family was denied any of his estate, which would go to the Crown by default.
-Therefore, no attributed royalties could go to his widow Jane Seymour from his work per se.
-The commission then passed to Robert William Buss, but, these being judged unsatisfactory, were then passed to Hablot Knight Browne known as Phiz from issue four of the magazine until its completion in 1837.
-Phiz also completed illustrations for the book version as well.
+This meant the person did not receive a religious burial and his family was denied any of his estate.
+This left Seymour's widow and children penniless, and they were forced to leave Seymour's large Islington house and move in with Jane Seymour's brother Edward Holmes.

+The illustrator's commission then passed to Robert William Buss, but, these being judged by Dickens and the publishers to be unsatisfactory, was then passed to young Hablot Knight Browne who initially drew under the name of Nemo before taking the name Phiz to harmonise with Dickens's Boz.
+Browne illustrated Pickwick from issue four of the magazine until its completion in 1837.
+Phiz also completed illustrations for the book version.